Francis Wyatt

-Life
+Biography

-Francis was the son of Sir George Wyatt and his wife Jane Finch.
+Francis was the son of George Wyatt and his Jane Finch (daughter of Sir Thomas Finch).
 He was born at Boxley Manor in Kent, and attended St Mary Hall, Oxford, (from 1 July 1603) and Gray's Inn (1604).
-He was knighted on 7 July 1618 at Windsor.
+He was knighted on July 7, 1618 at Windsor.
+Around the same time, he married Margaret Sandys, daughter of Samuel Sandys.

+Francis sailed aboard the George with his brother, the Reverend Hautt Wyatt and alongside William Claiborne, John Pott, and George Sandys in August, 1621.
+Also sailing with him on this voyage was his second cousin Henry Fleete, who helped settle Maryland.

-Wyatt was governor of Virginia from November 1621.
+Wyatt was governor of Virginia from November 18, 1621.
+Wyatt had dealings with Nemattanew and leader Opechancanough, during a time of strife and also leading up to the Indian massacre of 1622.

 Virginia became a royal colony in 1624, but Sir Francis, at the request of the crown, remained on as governor until 18 September 1625, when Sir George Yeardley, whom he had succeeded, resumed the office.
-In 1624, Wyatt resided in Jamestown with his wife, his brother Haute, and seventeen servants.
-In 1625, he received a black servant girl after a court settlement from her previous employer.
+In 1624, Wyatt resided in Jamestown with his wife, his brother Haute (Hawte), and seventeen servants.
+In 1625, he received a black servant girl, named "Brass", after a court settlement from her previous employer.
+At the same time, Wyatt was described as an ancient planter (which entitled him to land patents), and owned at least 500 acres near Blunt Poynt.

-After leaving office, he left Virginia for Ireland and England to settle his father's estate.
+After leaving office, Wyatt left Virginia for Ireland and England to settle his father's estate.
 He was appointed governor again in 1639, sailing from England to take up his post.
 He served from November 1639 until February 1641 and was then succeeded by Sir William Berkeley.
 He arranged the purchase of the home of the previous governor to use as the first designated "state house" of the colony, the government previously having met in the church.

 Wyatt returned to England after his second term as governor and died in Boxley.
 He was buried there on 24 August 1644.

 Sir Francis Wyatt organized the General Assembly which had been called in 1619.
 This was the first legislative body in America.
 Sir Francis caused its privileges to be embodied in a written constitution, the first of its kind in the New World.